jennymalmoe/AbsoluteFitness/README.md

 Design Choices

 **Color Scheme:**
 The site represents highend and feminine values, with a clear message, and offer.
 The colors are soft, warm, inviting, encouraging, and modern.
 Characteristics that attract women.
 I added some accent colors (bright yellow and turquoise) that are used for emphasis my color scheme.
-These accent colors are bold and vivid and are used spairingly to create an eye catcing moment (used on call to actions buttons foremost).
+These accent colors are bold and vivid and are used spairingly to create an eye catcing moment (used on call to actions buttons and alert bar foremost).

 ![color_scheme](assets/images/color_scheme.png)